Automatic Speech Recognition C++ Sample¶

 dev93_10.ark) are assumed to be available for comparison.

-Before running the sample with a trained model, make sure the model is converted to the Inference Engine format (*.xml + *.bin) using the Model Optimizer tool.
+Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (*.xml + *.bin) using the Model Optimizer tool.

 Use of Sample in Kaldi* Speech Recognition Pipeline¶